tmolteno/canned-spam/README.md

 You need Docker installed, as well as docker compose (to make things easiest).
 Then build the docker container on your local machine.

+The first step is to download the installation files (~600 MB in size. do this only once)

+    make get

+Then build the SPAM docker container

     make build

 Then run the SPAM docker container